Sunak accuses Truss of plans that would pour ‘fuel on the fire’ of recession

 During occasionally heated exchanges with members of the audience, Ms Truss was also asked to apologise for her “offensive” plan to cut public sector pay outside London and the south east.

 The Bank of England has predicted the economy will plunge into the longest recession since the financial crisis in 2008 later this year.
-It aslso warned inflation could peak at 13.3 per cent in October .
+It also warned inflation could peak at 13.3 per cent in October.

 In response, interest rates were raised to the highest level in nearly three decades, from 1.25 per cent to 1.75 per cent, increasing the pain for many mortgage holders.